Interested in celebrating Holi in India? Or maybe you’re just wondering what it is. Let me help you figure it out!

 I did nothing to prepare for the colors and I was fine with it!

 What do you think?
-Does celebrating Holi sound fun to you?
+Does celebrating Holi in India sound fun to you?
 Is it something you would like to do?
 Let me know below!

 *I’d like to apologize for the picture quality.
 Unfortunately, due to the nature of this festival I used an older GoPro in an underwater housing.
 I have a better plan for when I go back.*